bb33bb/HandySearch/README.md

 ###Features
 * Beautiful GUI design.
 (Thanks to QT)

-* Load directly from html files and automatically analyzes them.<br>
+* Load directly from html files and automatically analyzes them.

 //TODO

 ###For Developers